jooby-project/jooby/doc/index.md

 Default route name is **anonymous**.
 Naming a route is useful for debugging purpose, specially if you have two or more routes mounted on the same path.

 ## route handler

+Jooby offers serveral flavors for creating with routes:

 ### Zero arg handler